 Under Part IIIA the Ombudsman investigates complaints from people who allege they have suffered injustice as a result of action by adult social care providers.

-The Ombudsmen's jurisdiction under Part III covers all local authorities (excluding town and parish councils); police and crime bodies; school admission appeal panels and a range of other bodies providing local services [see Making a complaint for a full list of authorities within jurisdiction].
-The vast majority of the complaints the Ombudsmen receive concern the actions of local authorities and that is why they are known as the Local Government Ombudsmen.
-It is the adult social care providers that are within jurisdiction under Part IIIA.
-The 1974 Act also refers to limits on the Ombudsmen’s jurisdiction [see Guide for Advisers for details].
-Similarly, there are some limits on what the Ombudsmen may consider under Part IIIA. [see Adult social care].
+The Ombudsman's jurisdiction under Part III covers all local authorities (excluding town and parish councils); police and crime bodies; school admission appeal panels and a range of other bodies providing local services [see Making a complaint for a full list of authorities within jurisdiction].
+The vast majority of the complaints the Ombudsman receives concern the actions of local authorities and that is why it is known as the Local Government Ombudsman.
+It also covers the adult social care providers that are within jurisdiction under Part IIIA.
+The 1974 Act also refers to limits on the Ombudsman’s jurisdiction [see Guide for Advisers for details].
+Similarly, there are some limits on what the Ombudsman may consider under Part IIIA. [see Adult social care].

-Despite these restrictions, most of the administrative actions of local authorities and actions of adult social care providers are within the Local Government Ombudsmen's jurisdiction.
+Despite these restrictions, most of the administrative actions of local authorities and actions of adult social care providers are within the Local Government Ombudsman's jurisdiction.